An Evoking from the Stars - XTales (Aliens, Love, 10-20 mins., Creepypasta)

 "This planet is not our home," I began.
 "We came from another planet of a different star system across the galaxy.
 Oh, it is so beautiful."
 For the first time in years, I missed my home.

 "Uh—I don't know what you are talking about," she said.
 "I've always lived here as far as I remember."
 She didn't believe me, but her eyes were saying something else.
-They glimmered with hope to see and listen to anything that wasn't this hut and this forest.
-"What about this planet?" she asked, "Tell me more."
+They glimmered with hope.
+The hope of listening to anything that wasn't this hut and forest.
+"What about this planet?" she asked.
+"Tell me more."

 "Oh, home.
 There's no place like it.
 Our planet was formed early on when the universe started.
-Life began soon after, and through about a million years of evolution, we came into existence.
+Life began soon after, and after about a million years of evolution—we came into existence.
 Our home is not very different from this planet, but there are a few things.

-"We don't grow old except when we are in love," I let out slowly while looking at her.
+"We don't grow old except when we are in love," I said while looking at her.

 "What?"

 "Yes.
 We were in love.
-You don't remember it, but we were, like, inseparable."
+You don't remember it, but we were inseparable."

 "What are you saying?
 I don't understand any of it."